Sometimes a teen picks the wrong school, or maybe not.

 Academics are too hard or too easy If your student is a bit overwhelmed by their course load, the problem could be poor study habits, an unbalanced schedule or a lack of interest in their classes.
 Changing schools won’t fix these problems.
 College is harder than high school.
 That’s a fact.
 Freshmen need to check out campus support services including tutoring, meeting regularly with their academic adviser and attending their freshman seminar where they’ll learn about improving and developing their study habits and time management skills.

 Students bored by too many easy courses might need a college that offers a more challenging curriculum for their major.
 Not all programs are created equal.
 This is a legitimate reason to consider transferring.

-A preferred major isn’t offered Your freshman went into college undecided, but now she knows what she wants to study.
-Unfortunately, the program is not offered at her current school, only available as a minor or not one of the college’s strongest.
+A preferred major isn’t offered Your freshman went into college undecided, but now they know what they want to study.
+Unfortunately, the program is not offered at their current school, only available as a minor or not one of the college’s strongest.
 Any of these is a reason to switch.

 The reverse can also be a problem for kids used to being busy, especially on weekends.
 Boredom only makes a college less appealing.